geronet1/SMLReader/README.md

 > [!IMPORTANT]
 > ***Attention: You have to change the AP Password (empty by default), otherwise SMLReader won't work.***

+> [!TIP]
+> If the onboard LED connected to D4 is not configured in the sensor setup it shows the IotWebconf status.
+> See [IotWebConf documentation](https://github.com/prampec/IotWebConf/blob/master/doc/UsersManual.md#connecting-to-a-wifi-network) for more info.

 ---

 ### Configuration